eoin-og/NeuroSynth/README.md

 Squre wave with attack: 20%, sustain: 0.7, release: 0%
 ![square wave 110](https://github.com/eoin-og/NeuroSynth/blob/master/results/square110.png)

-Saw wave with attack: 0%, sustain: 1.0, release: 0% (no transformation)
+Sawtooth wave with attack: 0%, sustain: 1.0, release: 0% (no transformation)
 ![saw wave 000](https://github.com/eoin-og/NeuroSynth/blob/master/results/saw000.png)

 To test how well the network generalises I tired an input sample that was much noisier than anything it was trained on: